NitroG42/CrashDuringTestSample/README.md

         at com.android.server.am.InstrumentationReporter$MyThread.run(InstrumentationReporter.java:86)
 ```

+If the tests are launched through Android Studio instead of gradle:

+## Result

+Right now this bug affect our CI, some of our jobs are regularly crashing in a random way.
+There is no way to understand what's happening, as the logcat doesn't contains a stacktrace or even a native stacktrace.
+It seems to happens only in emulators, and sometimes running test through Android Studio will works but not the connectedDebugAndroidTest command.

 ## More info

 An issue was opened on the [android-test repo](https://github.com/android/android-test), but was closed because there was no info nor reproducible sample.